gchalard/inetdoc-api/README.md

 ## Python Scripts

-These declarative scripts can be used to start multiple virtual machines.
+These declarative scripts can be used to configure Open vSwitch ports and launch multiple virtual machines with additional storage devices and cloud-init configuration options.

+Installation of the `python3-colorama` and `python3-schema` packages on a Debian system is required to run the Python scripts.

 ### lab-startup.py